splintered-reality/py_trees/docs/ports.rst

        }
    )

-In the example above, another node's output ports would then be remapped to ``/numbers/a`` and ``/numbers/b`` and thereby provide the input for the ``Multiply`` node.
+In the example above, another node's output ports would typically be remapped to ``/numbers/a`` and ``/numbers/b`` and thereby provide the input for the ``Multiply`` node.

-Why is ``setup_ports()`` a separate call?
-Because the remapping table usually cannot be computed until the entire tree topology is known — either the user assembles it by hand or a parser generates it from e.g. XML (more on that next).
+.. note:: Why is ``setup_ports()`` a separate call?
+    Because the remapping table
+    usually cannot be computed until the entire tree topology is known — either the user assembles it by hand or a parser generates it from e.g. XML (more on that next).
 See :class:`py_trees.ports.PortsMixin` for the full contract and semantics.

 Experimental XML parser
 -----------------------